ProjektAdLer/MoodlePlugin-playbook_adler/README.md

 This playbook configures a moodle instance with AdLer.

 The following roles are available:
-- test_users: Creates test users for manual use
+- *test_users*: Creates test users for manual use
-- moodle_dev_env: For moodle development (don't install plugins)
-- integration_test: For integration and end-to-end tests (activate mobile services, create test users for automated tests)

-The following environment variables are used:
+  - usernames: manager, student
+  - environment variables:
-- DECLARATIVE_SETUP_MANAGER_PASSWORD: Password for the manager user (role: test_users)
+    - DECLARATIVE_SETUP_MANAGER_PASSWORD: Password for the manager user
-- DECLARATIVE_SETUP_STUDENT_PASSWORD: Password for the student user (role: test_users)
+    - DECLARATIVE_SETUP_STUDENT_PASSWORD: Password for the student user
+- *moodle_dev_env*: For moodle development (don't install plugins)
+- *integration_test*: For integration and end-to-end tests
+  - activate mobile services
+  - create test users for automated tests (integration_test_manager, integration_test_student)
+  - environment variables:
-- DECLERATIVE_SETUP_INTEGRATION_TEST_MANAGER_PASSWORD: Password for the integration test manager user (role: integration_test)
+    - DECLERATIVE_SETUP_INTEGRATION_TEST_MANAGER_PASSWORD: Password for the integration test manager user
-- DECLERATIVE_SETUP_INTEGRATION_TEST_STUDENT_PASSWORD: Password for the integration test student user (role: integration_test)
+    - DECLERATIVE_SETUP_INTEGRATION_TEST_STUDENT_PASSWORD: Password for the integration test student user

 ## files/plugins.json
 This file is required if `moodle_dev_env` role is not used.
 Get the current version from